Background pattern

 If you take more Nicotinell Mint than you should

-If you forgot to take Nicotinell
+If you forget to take Nicotinell

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-sleep disturbances, which can be attributed to the underlying symptoms related to quitting smoking, and in some cases, it may be due to insufficient nicotine administration.
+Some of the effects you may notice during the first few days are dizziness, headache, and sleep disturbances, which can be attributed to the symptoms related to quitting smoking, and sometimes may be due to insufficient nicotine administration.

-• swelling of the face, tongue, or throat; difficulty swallowing; hives, and breathing difficulties.
+• Swelling of the face, tongue, or throat; difficulty swallowing; hives, and breathing difficulties.
 These side effects are rare.

-Other possible side effects that may occur:
+Other side effects that may occur:

 Very common(may affect more than 1 in 10 people)